What is juvenile polyposis syndrome?

 What are the screening options for JPS?

-- A complete blood count (CBC , a blood test), colonoscopy , and upper endoscopy should be done at age 15 (or earlier if there are symptoms); if test results are normal, they should be repeated every three years.
+A complete blood count (CBC), meaning a blood test, colonoscopy , and upper endoscopy should be done at age 15 or earlier if there are symptoms.
+If the test results are normal, they should be repeated every 1 to 3 years, depending on the number of polyps.

-- Individuals who develop large numbers of polyps may need to have surgery to remove part of the colon or stomach.
+Individuals who develop large numbers of polyps that cannot be removed during endoscopy may need to have surgery to remove part of the colon or stomach.

 Screening options may change over time as new technologies are developed and more is learned about JPS.
 It is important to talk with your doctor about appropriate screening tests.